riigess/pallas.py/README.md

 }
 ```

-This is (almost) a real partial from a response for an NLOverrides with locale en_GB.
+This is (almost) a real partial from a response for an `NLOverrides` 'asset' with locale `en_GB`.
 A few of the keys will be modified but should still be present in the final response as well.

 - `PallasNonce` has been replaced with periods (`.`) to represent an alphanumeric character equal to the length of the original string in place.
 - `_OSVersionCompatibilities` has been truncated to remove all capable devices